A Path Forward Exhibit

 Seeing that PEC had no trouble breaking contracts when it came to wind turbines, I see no reason why this instance should be any different.
 Take the loss, pay your fees, make better decisions next time.

-Rowan WarrHunter about 2 years ago
+Rowan WarrHunter over 2 years ago

 Page last updated: 25 Apr 2022, 10:16 PM